 I simply can’t get enough sweet corn in the summer, and adding it onto the grill just seems natural.
 This Grilled Shrimp and Corn Salad is one of my go-to options as I can sub in fresh corn for the canned variety.

 If you love those spring and summer greens like asparagus, bell pepper, zucchini, green beans, and more, these next two options are for you.
-Pair with grilled chicken and RiceSelect® Pearl Couscous in this Whole Wheat Chicken and Couscous Salad.
-Or, leave out the meat and make it vegetarian with this Grilled Vegetable Couscous.
+For a vegetarian option, this Grilled Vegetable Couscous is perfect.
+Or, pair grilled chicken and RiceSelect® Pearl Couscous in this Whole Wheat Chicken and Couscous Salad.

-Vegetable Tip: I like to use these recipes as a guide, but if I have a variety of fresh vegetables on hand I always substitute in what I prefer or what I have in my garden.
+Vegetable Tip: I like to use this Pearl Couscous recipe as a guide, but if I have a variety of fresh vegetables on hand I always substitute in what I prefer or what I have in my garden.

 While I love the simplicity and natural taste of simple olive oil, salt and pepper, I also enjoy food that has been marinated or rubbed in a seasoned blend of ingredients!